RunningIkkyu/Moon/_posts/2018-02-05-Greedy Algorithm | Dikjstra's Algorithm.md

 3) Dijkstra’s algorithm doesn’t work for graphs with negative weight edges.
 For graphs with negative weight edges, Bellman–Ford algorithm can be used.

 4) If the count of shortest path is needed, we can maintain an array called spCnt(shortest path counter).
 Then spCnt[i] indicates the count of shortest path from source node to node i.
-The core codes are as follow:
+The core code is as follow:
 ```c
      // This Initialization is nessesary.
      spCnt[src] = 1;